 You can choose how to unlock the operating system drive when you turn on your PC with a PIN (requires TPM), Password, or a Startup key on a connected USB flash drive.
 In this post, we will show you how to turn on or off BitLocker to encrypt or decrypt operating system drives without a TPM in Windows 11/10.

-Turn On BitLocker for Windows 10 Operating System Drives without TPM
+Turn On BitLocker for Windows 11/10 System Drives without TPM

-Allowing BitLocker without a TPM will require to unlock the operating system drive at startup with either a password or startup key on a USB flash drive.
+Allowing BitLocker without a TPM will require unlocking the operating system drive at startup with either a password or startup key on a USB flash drive.
 This option is used when you don’t want to use or have a TPM chip on your PC.

 1] Open the Local Group Policy Editor and navigate to this setting-